-A panel physician is a doctor or a radiologist who has been appointed by the Australian Government to perform medical examinations on visa applicants who have applied from outside Australia.
+A panel physician is a doctor or a radiologist who has been approved by the Australian Government as a member of the panel to perform medical examinations on visa applicants who have applied from outside Australia.

-Medical examinations conducted overseas are generally only acceptable if conducted by panel physicians.
+Medical examinations conducted overseas are only acceptable if conducted by a member of the Australian panel.
 More information is available about the health examination for visa applicants and attending a panel physician.

 See: Health Requirements